| |

 • Line a rimmed baking sheet with parchment paper and set aside.

-• Make a well in the center and add your strawberries.
-Use a spatula to fold them in to the flour mixture.
+• Make a well in the center of the dough mixture and add strawberries.
+Use a spatula to gently fold the strawberries into the dough mixture.

 • Mix the vanilla and cream together in a measuring cup.